 \subsubsection{Synthetic Scenarios}

 The scenario design breaks down into two parts: traffic network and traffic demand.
-We designed two (2) traffic networks and three (3) traffic demand saturation levels, resulting in $2\times 3 = 6$ synthetic scenarios in total.
+We designed two traffic networks and three traffic demand saturation levels, resulting in $2\times 3 = 6$ synthetic scenarios in total.

-\paragraph{Traffic networks} Two simplistic traffic networks are synthesized in Figure \ref{fig:synthetic-networks} for experiments that can answer the research question: \begin{itemize} \item \textit{Network 1x2}: The simplest network to verify whether the pressure with multi-hop upstream works as expected, following the philosophy of minimal viable product in scientific research.
-The network includes two intersections. \item \textit{Network 1x3}: Similar to Network 1x2, but this network has three intersections on the arterial road. \end{itemize}
+\paragraph{Traffic Networks} Two simplified traffic networks are synthesized, as shown in Figure \ref{fig:synthetic-networks}: \begin{itemize} \item \textit{Network 1x2}: A minimal network with two intersections, designed to validate the effectiveness of multi-hop upstream pressure, adhering to the philosophy of minimal viable product in scientific research. \item \textit{Network 1x3}: An extension of Network 1x2, featuring three intersections along an arterial road. \end{itemize}

+\textit{Link channelization and phasing scheme}: Both synthetic networks share the following settings: The distance between adjacent intersections is 100 meters.
+Each link is single-lane and restricted to through movements, with no turning lanes.
+All intersections are signalized, operating with two phases: eastbound movement and southbound movement.
+The cycle length is 90 seconds, including two 5-second interphases.

 \paragraph{Traffic demands} The demand saturation level can be categorized into three levels in ascending order: \begin{itemize} \item \textit{Undersaturated}: 50\% of heavily saturated demand. \item \textit{Slightly saturated}: 75\% of heavily saturated demand. \item \textit{Heavily saturated}: The demand profile is tabulated in Table \ref{tab:demand-profile}, where the maximal traffic flow is 2700vph at the first 30 minutes, greatly exceeding the capacity of the intersection (approximately 1800vph).
 The southbound flow is at the rightmost intersection only. \end{itemize}